DataDog/dd-trace-rb/docs/GettingStarted.md

 ### Concurrent Ruby

-The Concurrent Ruby integration adds support for context propagation when using `::Concurrent::Future` and `Concurrent::Async`, making sure that code traced within the `Future#execute` and `Concurrent::Async#async` will have correct parent set.
+The Concurrent Ruby integration adds support for context propagation when using `::Concurrent::Future` and `Concurrent::Async`, and ensures that code traced within the `Future#execute` and `Concurrent::Async#async` will have the correct parent set.

 To activate your integration, use the `Datadog.configure` method: